Margaret Aston: Personal life

 In 1954, she married Trevor Aston.
 He was a historian and a fellow of Corpus Christi College, Oxford.
-They had a difficult marriage, due in part because Trevor was suffering from bipolar disorder, and separated after four years.
+They had a difficult marriage, owing partly to Trevor's suffering from bipolar disorder, and they separated after four years.
 They finally divorced in 1969.

 She met her second husband, Paul Buxton, while undertaking research in the United States in the late 1960s.
 He was a diplomat and later a civil servant.
 They married in 1971.
 She became step-mother to his three children from a previous marriage, and together they had two children.

 Honours

-In the 2013 Queen's Birthday Honours, Aston was appointed Commander of the Order of the British Empire (CBE) 'for services to Historical Scholarship'.
+In the 2013 Queen's Birthday Honours, Aston was appointed Commander of the Order of the British Empire (CBE) "for services to Historical Scholarship".

 On 5 March 1987, she was elected Fellow of the Society of Antiquaries of London (FSA).
 In 1994, she was elected Fellow of the British Academy (FBA).
 She was President of the Ecclesiastical History Society (2000–01).
 She was also a Fellow of the Royal Historical Society (FRHistS).